Welcome to the A4M anxiety management series.

 That is why I think we should actually look much more into our weaknesses.
 Things we avoid and make us uncomfortable.
 And we should try to sort them out.
 It will make us mentally stronger and ready, nothing will really surprise us and we will be able to handle any situation.

 If we feel scared of airplanes, we have to find a way to face our fear and fly.
 If we feel anxious about public speaking, we should be looking for opportunities to slowly work on it.
-Anxious feelings are normal, but allowing the mental illness to take over is a huge mistake.
+Anxious feelings are normal, but allowing mental illness to take over is a huge mistake.

-I believe that there is no better way to prepare ourselves for life than to consciously look for discomfort on regular basis.
+I believe that there is no better way to prepare ourselves for life than to consciously look for discomfort on a regular basis.

-I am not saying not to treat ourselves well.
+I am not saying to treat ourselves well.
 But by putting our body and brain voluntarily under pressure, and challenging ourselves daily (for example going for a run), we are able to train our minds and build the mental strength we need.
 And when life will require us to be strong, we will feel ready to show up and stand strong.

 What mental health professional says